shantanu404/shaker/README.md

 The input file will be named `add.in` (path `inputs/add.in`).

 To run this solution issue the command `./checker add.cpp`.
-This will pipe the input file and print the result on console :smile:
+This will pipe the input file and print the result on console

+Issuing `./checker add.cpp --output` will save the output stream to `outputs/add.out`

 You can try other examples like..
 ```bash